Muay Thai is a martial art from Thailand, it is the National Sport.

 The classes have a friendly and motivating atmosphere to help develop you both physically and mentally.
 Safety is a top priority at the Renzo Gracie Academy and proper control is emphasized during training.
 To accommodate your busy schedule, we offer classes during the mornings, afternoon, evenings, and on Saturdays.

-This class is a more intense version of the beginner class, still working within the same formula of consitent pad work, combinations, tempo and safety.
+This class is a more intense version of the beginner class, still working within the same formula of consistent pad work, combinations, tempo and safety.
 Here we introduce the more seasoned student to wider variety of complex combinations, longer rounds in a more intimate class environment.
 The longer rounds lend themselves to more fitness based class so less emphasis on the basics allows the students to get a bit more creative within the structure of the predetermined combinations.

 Mixed Level Class

 These classes operate on the same formula as the other classes but we allow all levels to come and train.
 This is a great opportunity for the newer student to see how the more senior students conduct themselves in class and more importantly to get a feel for the proper way to hold pads.
-Mixed level classes are also a chance for the intstructor of the day to bring a more personal touch to the lesson plan of the day.
+Mixed level classes are also a chance for the instructor of the day to bring a more personal touch to the lesson plan of the day.